 Perhaps by now it is time for dinner and in Picton a local favourite is Blumen Garden Bistro, which offers seasonally inspired bistro meals served in a contemporary space and serene outdoor seating areas.
 And, fairly new to the County and a hit with the hipster-crowd, is Wellington's Drake Devonshire.
 I love the setting - a patio overlooking the wide expanse of Lake Ontario - but must say I have had unsatisfactory service both times I visited.
 Perhaps it was a fluke, so if you are looking for an "all-season retreat with food and beverage menus that proudly represent the bounty of nearby farmers and vintners", give them a shot.

 Speaking of vintners, there are plenty of vineyards close to Wellington.
 And while the quality of the wines is perhaps not quite world-class yet, there are certainly some nice wineries to visit.
 The Grange of Prince Edward Vineyards is in a lovely setting but one of my favourites is Karlo Estates, where you can enjoy a wine tasting in an old Loyalist barn.
 Try their 2016 Chardonnay or VanAlstine Red, both prize-winning wines.
-(I suggest you stay away from the food though as it is poor and outrageously priced).
+(I would suggest you stay away from Karlo during special events as it gets overrun; also, their food is of poor quality and outrageously priced).

 Up in this neck of the woods there are some other hidden gems also.
 Closson Road makes for a pretty drive or bicycle ride (you can rent a bike here) and along it, amidst a string of wineries, you will find Prince Edward County Lavender Farm.
 You can wander through the lavender fields and flower beds here and perhaps score a nice gift in their gift store.